linode/docs/docs/applications/intro-to-vim-customization.md

         :PlugInstall

+### Configuring Plugins

+Installed plugins can additionally be configured to perform divergently depending on the set of circumstances.
+The circumstances and actions to take are defined programmatically in the **.vimrc** file.
+More often than not, configuration options can be found online on a plugin by plugin basis by utilizing a number of different resources, including the resources in the **External Resources** section.

-5. To switch to the NERDTree file explorer anytime during an open Vim window, enter command mode with the `:` key and type `NERDTree`.
+1. Many configurations are implemented primarily to simplify the number of keystrokes required to perform certain actions.
+To switch to the NERDTree file explorer anytime during an open Vim window, enter command mode with the `:` key and type `NERDTree`.
 Press `<Enter>` and the NERDTree window will pop open on the left side.
 This command can also be bound to a free key on the keyboard (such as one of the "F" keys) to simplify and speed up calling.
 Adding the following to your **.vimrc** file will bind the F3 key as a toggle switch for NERDTree.

 {: .file}
 **~/.vimrc**